OPT-Eng-Ana/OPT-Eng-Ana.github.io/_posts/2024-04-28-opt-summary.md

 ## Summary of Results

-We categorize the discussion based on the problem formulation, stochasticity and convergence measurement, for convenience of presentation, we divide the tables into the following cases:
+We categorize the discussion based on the problem formulation, convexity, stochasticity and convergence measurement, for convenience of presentation, we divide the tables into the following cases:

 **Minimization Problems**
 1. Deterministic optimization
 2. Finite-sum and stochastic optimization

-**Minimax Problems**
+Also for **Minimax Problems**, based on the convexity combination of each component, we consider the following cases:
 1. SC-SC/SC-C/C-C deterministic minimax
 2. SC-SC/SC-C/C-C finite-sum and stochastic minimax optimization
 3. NC-SC/NC-C deterministic minimax optimization